nejckorasa/dir-fingerprint/README.md

 Application written in [Go](https://golang.org/) to create and store directory fingerprint from all its files in a tree.

 Fingerprint is stored in `.fingerprint` file in JSON format, file name can be configured.
+Hashes are created using SHA-256.

 Fingerprint file also indicates if *the fingerprint has changed* = *something in the directory tree was modified / added / removed*.